Xinophobia/alx-system_engineering-devops/0x00-shell_basics/README.md

 This prints out the working directory
-Displays the contents list of your current directory
+Displays the contents of your current directory